yashwant-das/java-revisit/session-09-15/TernaryOperatorExample.md

-The ternary operator (also known as the conditional operator) in Java is a concise way to express a conditional statement.
+# The ternary operator (also known as the conditional operator) in Java is a concise way to express a conditional statement.
 It is a shorthand way of writing an `if-else` statement.
-The syntax of the ternary operator is as follows:
+The syntax of the ternary operator is as follows

 ```java
 variable = (condition) ? expression_if_true : expression_if_false;